funkshelper/woodcoin/README.md

 Now you can chop logs.

-The Woodcoin chain is a log structured database.
+The Woodcoin block chain is a log structured database.

 The money supply is logarithmic.

 The unit is log.

+Dedicated to Log, Twig, Chip, Woody, and the rest of all y'all.

 ============================================